Peaks & Valleys

-Peaks & Valleys is the third solo album by Scottish–Australian singer Colin Hay, released in 1992.
+Peaks & Valleys is the third solo album by Scottish–Australian singer Colin Hay, released in February 1992.
 Hay recorded each song in one take, over a seven day period, in a Melbourne recording studio, owned by former Men at Work band member, Greg Ham.

 Hay discussing the album in an interview with The Canberra Times in 1992, commented "I want it to be a monumental smash, I doubt it will be, but that's what I would like.
 I'm prepared to be disappointed but I'm also prepared to be very excited.
 I don't have any control over what happens to it now, it's in the lap of the gods."
 He went onto to say "I play the guitar and I sing a song and entertain, that's my job and if people like listening to it - that's great, that makes me feel fulfilled."

 The album was re-released in 1996 by BMG, in 1998 by Lazyeye Records and in 2006 by Compasss Records.